Pulse nightclub trial for Noor Salman underway: What to know about the Orlando shooter's widow

 "I don't condone what he has done," she told the newspaper.
 "I am very sorry for what has happened.
 He has hurt a lot of people."

-From various court documents, it is expected that the defense will say Salman was abused by her husband and feared for her life.
+Defense attorneys describe Salman as a simple woman with a low IQ, who was abused by her husband and was in constant fear for her life.
 Her attorneys also claim she wasn't given proper Miranda warnings, which tell suspects they have a right to remain silent and have an attorney present, before she made statements.

 “I knew when he left the house he was going to Orlando to attack the Pulse Night Club,” Salman confirmed in a signed statement written by an FBI agent, according to documents obtained by the Orlando Sentinel.